-- Be sure all drives are in neutral and parking brake is engaged before starting engine.
-Only start engine from the operator's position. - Slow down and use extra care on hillsides.
-Be sure to travel in the recommended direction on hillsides.
-For this machine, drive across hillsides, not up and down.
-Turf conditions can affect the machine's stability.
-Use caution while operating near drop-offs. - Slow down and use caution when making turns and when changing directions on slopes. - Never operate with the shields, or other guards, not securely in place.
-Be sure all interlocks are attached, adjusted properly, and functioning properly. - Do not change the engine governor setting or overspeed the engine.
-Operating the engine at excessive speed can increase the hazard of personal injury and machine damage. - Stop on level ground, engage parking brake, close deflectors, and shut off engine before leaving the operator's position for any reason. - Stop equipment and inspect impeller if an abnormal vibration occurs.
-Make necessary repairs before resuming operations. - Keep hands and feet away from the Intake and discharge. - Look behind and down before backing up to be sure of a clear path. - Never carry passengers and keep pets and bystanders away. - Slow down and use caution when making turns and crossing roads and sidewalks.
+- Slow down and use caution when making turns and crossing roads and sidewalks.
 Close deflectors if not blowing.
-Watch for traffic when operating near or crossing roadways. - Be aware of the blower discharge direction and do not point it at anyone. - Do not operate the machine while under the influence of alcohol or drugs. - Use care when loading or unloading the machine into or off of a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - Inspect machine before you operate.
-Be sure hardware is tight.
+Watch for traffic when operating near or crossing roadways. - Be aware of the blower discharge direction and DO NOT point it at anyone. - DO NOT operate the machine while under the influence of alcohol or drugs. - Use care when loading or unloading the machine into or off of a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - Inspect machine before you operate.
+Be sure hardware is tightened securely.
 Repair or replace damaged, badly worn, or missing parts.
 Be sure guards and shields are in good condition and fastened in place.
 Make any necessary adjustments before you operate. - Before using, always visually inspect to see that the impeller, its bolt, and blower assembly are not worn or damaged.
-Replace worn or damaged impeller and bolt. - Keep safety labels visible when installing accessories and attachments. - Do not wear radio or music headphones.
+Replace worn or damaged impeller and bolt. - Keep safety decals visible when installing accessories and attachments. - Do not wear radio or music headphones.
 Safe service and operation require your full attention. - When machine is left unattended, stored, or parked, remove the key.